How Do Free Apps Make Money? Top 4 Best Monetization Strategies

 Another great way to monetize your app is with in-app purchases.
 While you’ll convert only a few percent of your users to buy virtual goods in your app, this group of users tends to spend 20 times more than others.
 Gaming, education, and fitness apps make the most out of in-app purchases.

-Consider both the segment your app is in, and challenges of each monetization strategy.
-Here is your guide: you can use it to determine a right path for your mobile application.
+Consider both the segment your app is in and the challenges of each monetization strategy.
+Here is your guide: you can use it to determine the right path for your mobile application.

 |Monetization strategy||Works best for||Things to consider|

 |Ads||Any type of app, except for branded apps (e.g. ecommerce)||

 ||Maintain a balance between free and premium accounts|